Flexible Bayesian Nonlinear Model Configuration: Bayesian Inference

-\paragraph{Transition between populations} Following \citet{hubin2018novel}, members of the new population $\mathcal{S}_{t+1}$ are generated by applying certain transformations to components of $\mathcal{S}_t$ and potentially also members of $\mathcal{F}_0$.
-First, a subset of the current components with high marginal probabilities from the search space $\mathcal{S}_t$ are kept (corresponding to the reproduction step in genetic programming).
-For those components that are removed, replacements are made by new features.
-The transformations defined in Section~\ref{sec:feature} can be directly applied to define deeper features, where we allow for the nested features to be selected from $\mathcal{S}_t\cup\mathcal{F}_0$.
-We also need to allow for more shallow features.
-Therefore it is possible to select features directly from $\mathcal{F}_0$ (corresponding to the original input variables).
-Each replacement is generated randomly by the projector transformation with probability $P_p$, by the modification transformation with probability $P_{mo}$, by the multiplication transformation with probability $P_{mu}$ or by a new input variable with probability $P_i$, where $P_p+P_{mo}+P_{mu}+P_i = 1$.
-If the newly generated feature is already present in $\mathcal{S}_t$ or if it is linearly dependent upon the currently present features, then it is not considered for $\mathcal{S}_{t+1}$.
-In that case, a new proposal feature is generated as described above.
+\paragraph{Transition between populations} Members of the new population $\mathcal{S}_{t+1}$ are generated by two steps.
+First, in a so-called \textit{filtration} step, a subset of the current components is selected.
+Components having marginal probabilities within the search space $\mathcal{S}_t$ above a selected threshold $\rho_{del}$ are always kept (corresponding to the reproduction step in genetic programming).
+Features with marginal inclusion probabilities below the threshold $\rho_{del}$ are kept with probabilities proportional to their marginal inclusion probabilities.

+For those components that are removed, replacements are made with new features.
+The transformations defined in Section~\ref{sec:feature} are applied to generate more complex features, where they operate on features selected from $\mathcal{S}_t\cup\mathcal{F}_0$.
+Each replacement is generated randomly by the projection transformation with probability $P_{pr}$, by the modification transformation with probability $P_{mo}$, by the multiplication transformation with probability $P_{mu}$ or by a new input variable with probability $P_{in}$, where $P_{pr}+P_{mo}+P_{mu}+P_{in} = 1$.
+If a modification or a projection is applied, a nonlinearity is chosen from $\mathcal{G}$ with probabilities $P_\mathcal{G}$.
+If the newly generated feature is already present in $\mathcal{S}_t$ or is linearly dependent with some currently present features, it is not considered for $\mathcal{S}_{t+1}$.
 The implemented algorithm offers the option that a subset of $\mathcal{S}_0$ is always kept in the population throughout the search.
+Furthermore, one can exclude modifications, multiplications or projections by setting $P_{mo}$, $P_{mu}$ or $P_{pr}$ to 0, respectively.
+By excluding projections one substantially reduces the space of models, but on the other hand, the model is put into a fully Bayesian framework, which might be of high importance for some applications.

+The following result is concerned with the consistency of probability estimates from the GMJMCMC algorithm.
+Similarly to standard MCMC algorithms, it guarantees exact answers when the number of iterations increases given that some regularity conditions are met.